microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-powerbi-purchases-kpis.md

 ---
 ### No. of Distinct Items
 **Formula**
-- This KPI calculates the number of unique items that have been purchased by counting the distinct values of the Item No. column of the Purchases table.
+- This measure calculates the number of unique items that have been purchased by counting the distinct values of the Item No. column of the Purchases table.

 **Data Sources**
 - Purchase Line